-Biotechnology is an emerging field of research as it has the potential to solve many biological problems which have not been solved till now with the conventional techniques.
+Biotechnology is an emerging field of research as it has the potential to solve many biological problems which have not been solved until now with the conventional techniques.
 Biotechnology extends its applications over a broad spectrum which includes medicines, agriculture, transgenic, genetic engineering, etc. Here we will discuss biotechnology in agriculture.

 Biotechnology in Agriculture

 The large increase in the size of a population has led to a greater demand for basic requirements including food, shelter, clothing, etc. Another impact of population on crops production is exploitation of the land.
 Thus cultivation has been limited to a small area.
 In order to meet the demands with limited resources, we need to apply a great effort.
 Biotechnology in agriculture has changed the face of this condition.

 Biotechnology is the use of technology to modify or manipulate any biological system or living system for the development or improvement of products for various purposes.
 It is widely employed in different fields and agriculture is one among them.
 Researchers have suggested different options for increasing food production.
 Genetically engineered crop-based agriculture is an option, others being agrochemical based agriculture and organic agriculture.